veravoss/rtc/README.md

-# rtc
+# Read This Contract (RTC)
-Read This Contract (RTC) Ecosystem of ERC20, ERC-721 and ERC-1155 tokens.
+An Ecosystem of ERC20, ERC-721 and ERC-1155 tokens.